doctrine-extensions/DoctrineExtensions/README.markdown

 Currently these extensions support **Yaml** and **Annotation** mapping.
 Additional mapping drivers can be easy implemented using Mapping extension to handle the additional metadata mapping.

+## Important

+Recently where was a change for type hinting on object manager and other.
+These changes **requires doctrine2 from master branch**.
+Example:

+    git clone git://github.com/doctrine/doctrine2.git myproject/library/doctrine
+    git clone git://github.com/doctrine/common.git myproject/library/doctrine-common

+To autoload these libraries use same class loader from doctrine common package for instance.

+If you are using windows, there is **msysgit** tool available.

 ### Latest updates

 **2011-03-05**